 Okavango Delta

-The Okavango Delta, one of the most famous wildlife spots in Africa, is a thriving wetland home to a variety of wildlife, including big cats and over 400 species of birds.
-This is the best location for mokoro and canoe safaris in Botswana.
+The Okavango Delta, one of the most famous wildlife spots in Africa, is a thriving wetland home to a variety of animals, including big cats and over 400 species of birds.
+This is the best location for mokoro safaris in Botswana.

 Chobe River

-Chobe River in Chobe National Park is well-known for boat safaris with dense wildlife populations.
-From your boat, see herds of elephants and buffaloes drinking at the riverbank.
+While the Chobe River in Chobe National Park is well-known for boat safaris, exploring in a mokoro is also available.
+From the water you could see herds of elephants and buffaloes drinking at the riverbank.
 Birdwatchers should keep an eye out for the phenomenal birdlife here, including African fish eagles and African skimmers.

 1. Safety First

-When in a boat, wear a life jacket and always follow your guide’s instructions.
+When in a mokoro, always follow your guide’s instructions.
 They know how to remain safe while on the water.

 2. Sit Still

-When in a canoe or mokoro, it’s important not to shift around too much or stand up unexpectedly, as this can throw the vessel off balance.
+When in a mokoro, it’s important not to shift around too much or stand up unexpectedly, as this can throw the vessel off balance.

 3. Sun Protection

-The sun can be harsh in summer, so bring a high SPF sunscreen, a hat, and sunglasses to protect yourself.
+The sun can be harsh in Botswana, so bring a high SPF sunscreen, a hat, and sunglasses to protect yourself.
 Insect repellent is also a good idea.

 4. Protect Your Gear